detour1999/freshrss-to-hugo/README.md

     3. Select scopes: `repo` (full control of private repositories)
     4. Generate and copy the token

+- `REPO_NAME`: GitHub repository name in format "owner/repo-name"
+  - Example: `johndoe/my-hugo-blog`
+  - This is the repository where your Hugo blog is hosted

 ## Setup

 1. Clone this repository